Chitragupta: Padma Purana

 According to Padma Purana, "Chitragupta was placed near Yama to register the good and evil actions of all sentient beings, that he was possessed of supernatural wisdom and became the partaker of sacrifices offered to the gods and fire.
 It is for this reason that the twice-born always give him oblations from their food.
 As he sprang from the body of Brahma he was called Kayastha of numerous gotras on the face of the earth."

 Bhavishya Purana

-Bhavishya Purana states that God, the Creator, gave the name and duties of Chitragupta as follows: Because you have sprung from my body, therefore, you shall be called Kayastha and shall be famous in the world by the name of Chitragupta.
+The Bhavishya Purana states that God, the Creator, gave the name and duties of Chitragupta as follows: Because you have sprung from my body, therefore, you shall be called Kayastha and shall be famous in the world by the name of Chitragupta.
 Oh my son, let your residence be always in the region of the God of justice for the purpose of determining the merits and demerits of men.

 Mahabharata

 The Mahabharata (Anusasana Parva, chapter 130) recites the teaching of Chitragupta requiring men to do virtuous and charitable acts and performing yajna, saying that men are rewarded or punished according to their good or bad deeds.